DenizcanSarigul/DSML-Project/README.md

 *Figure 8: train accuracies graph*

-#### 3.2.2 Testing
+### 4. Takeaway

-In addition, we noticed that after the second or third epoch, the model would tend to over-fit.
-Meaning that the training loss would start to decrease and the validation loss increase.
-Even if the model would over-fit, the accuracy of the training test and the accuracy of the unlabelled test data would stay at a similar rate, which suggests that the both data sets are similar (come from the same source) wihch would explain why we would get a better result with 10 epochs.
-Consequently, this would create issues when using the model with external data which isn't similar at all.
+During our testing rounds, we noticed that after the second or third epoch, model would tend to over-fit.
+Meaning that the training loss surpasses the validation loss Despite this, once applied for testing witht the unlabelled data, we still received strong accuracies for our predictions.
+Which theoretically shouldn't be the case.
+Instead, this suggests that both the train data and the test data are very similar, perhaps orginiating from the same source.

+Despite our efforts in trying to achieve a better test accuracy, we struggled to improve our best score of 0.581.
+We tried pre-processing the data in different ways and fine-tunning the arguments, but none of those attempts seemed to work.
+Overall, the simpler or less detailed our fine-tunning lead to better results.
+This leaves us asking our selves why our model behaved this way and what we could of done to improve it.